temporalio/temporal/docs/visibility-on-elasticsearch.md

           visibility: temporal-visibility-dev
 ```
 This part is used to config advanced visibility store to ElasticSearch.
- - `url` is for Cadence to discover ES
+ - `url` is for Temporal to discover ES
  - `indices/visibility` is ElasticSearch index name for the deployment.

 ```